 So it was most unusual that LinkedIn announced in February they are trialling and rolling out Stories to ‘add greater conversational opportunities’.
 Stories are an ephemeral visual feature which disappears in 24 hours, Stories first appeared on Snapchat then took Instagram by storm.

 Indeed as Instagram is a highly visual platform with significant product brand engagement and users wanting some ‘more fun’ content, it fits well.
 Facebook also rolled out Stories but Instagram holds court.
 Twitter are planning to roll out a similar called ‘Fleets’.
-Gee that lane thing again.
+All shiny new objects, but are they really suited for the social media lanes at question? .
 Each of these platforms is truly unique and audiences engage in different ways and with different needs.

 Age demographics, industry sectors, client focus (B2C or B2B), content preferences all sit in the melting pot of social media experience promises of value.
 LinkedIn is a whole different beast than the other medias.
 With significant C suite and professional organisation members the needs and predilection of users of LinkedIn are very different.